adamscott/godot-website/collections/_priorities/rendering-10-implement-webgpu-backend-for-web-exports.md

   planning: ""
   ongoing: ""
   done: ""
-anchor: "webgpu-backend-for-web-exports"
+anchor: "implement-webgpu-backend-for-web-exports"
-title: "WebGPU backend for web exports"
+title: "Implement WebGPU backend for web exports"
 description: |
   WebGPU is a new and modern API that offers direct access to GPUs, exposing features that are not otherwise available on the web.
 Once WebGPU is supported, it will be possible to export high-fidelity _Forward+_ and _Mobile_ projects to the Web.
 details: